RD-Tarun/AWS-S3-Webhosting/README.md

 Hosting a Static Website on Amazon S3

-This project will walk you through the steps to host a static website on Amazon S3, one of the most cost-effective and scalable solutions present.
+This guide will help you host a static website on Amazon S3, a scalable and cost-effective solution.

 Prerequisites :
 1. AWS Account: You will need an AWS account to use S3.